-Cook them for 10 minutes – 5 on each side – at 375 degrees.
-In the last few minutes, check them with a meat thermometer to make sure the internal temp reaches 135 to 140 degrees.
-Remove them when this temperature is reaches and let them rest for 5 minutes.
+Cook them for 10 minutes – 5 on each side – at 375°.
+In the last few minutes, check them with a meat thermometer to make sure the internal temp reaches 135° to 140° F. Remove them when this temperature is reaches and let them rest for 5 minutes.

 Liked this recipe?
 You might like this Sweet & Sour Pork Chops recipe.

 YOU MIGHT ALSO LIKE